 7. Quality of Services Enhancement

 Nowadays, companies with expertise in building healthcare applications get the chance to enhance the overall quality of care and service provision.
-For instance, automation is a direct way to bring forward precise medicine in the form of accurate diagnosing and personalized treatment.
+For instance, automation in healthcare is a direct way to bring forward precise medicine in the form of accurate diagnosing and personalized treatment.
 Besides, with new cloud-based data management opportunities, practitioners and physicians can tap into what automated precisions medicine offers.

 To name a few ways automation in healthcare can improve the quality of services, let’s focus on these two cases: